iodepo/odis-arch/book/thematics/depth/index.md

 'NUMBER UNIT_OF_MEASUREMENT' (e.g., '1,000 m', '3,200 ft') while numbers alone should
 be assumed to be a value in meters.

+We strongly recommend reporting depth in metres, for more global and immediate interoperability.

 Note that in this approach elevation would tend to scope an entire geometry and not the individual points that make up a geometry.

 ### Depth Measurement

-In cases where the depth information is in the data itself and not connected to a reference geometry that can be associated with the metadata, there are still approaches to including depth to aid in discovery in the metadata.
+In cases where the depth information is in the data itself and not connected to a reference geometry that can be associated with the resource described by a metadata set, there are still approaches to include depth at the metadata level to aid in discovery.

-In this case you can use the variableMeasured stanza to describe the depth variables in your dataset.
+In this case you can use a stanza in the value space of the schema.org `variableMeasured` property to describe or express the depth variables in your dataset.

 variable measured example: